-I began my ham radio hobby at age 14 in 1962 with the callsign, WN4MLH.
-I have operated most of these past years except in the late 60s.I retired from the Tennessee Valley Authority and recently from a publicly owned utility here in north Alabama.
+I retired from the U.S.Tennessee Valley Authority and again recently from a publicly owned utility here in north Alabama.
 My XYL is a retired math teacher.
 We bought 6 acres in Moulton, Alabama, a small farm town where my XYL grew up.
-This puts us close to one of our daughter's and her family in Decatur, Alabama.
-Our other daughter lives in Pasco, Washington.
-Here I am kayaking on the Columbia River near the Hanford Nuclear Site in southeastern Washington.
+This puts us close to the oldest daughter and her family in Decatur, Alabama.
+Our other daughter lives in southeastern Washington.
+Here I am kayaking on the Columbia River which separates Washington and Oregon.

 Prefer CW and Digital Modes - occasional SSB excursions.

 Memberships: Life Member ARRL, North Alabama DX Club, Bankhead Amateur Radio Club,

 DXCC Honor Rolls - Mixed, CW and RTTY.
 DXCC 160 Meters (what fun!)

 Other Hobbies: gardening (Master Gardener with Alabama Cooperative Extension Service), home orcharding, cycling, hiking.